 International arbitration and commercial litigation

-- Acting for BSGR in a multi-billion dollar ICSID arbitration against the Government of Guinea, based on the illegal expropriation of mining rights by the government.
+- Acting for BSGR in a multi-billion dollar ICSID arbitration against the Government of Guinea, based on the expropriation of mining rights by the government.
 The complex claim involves allegations of corruption and bribery and an understanding of the legal framework relating to disputes against state entities.

 - Acting for a company to remove the Chairman of an arbitral tribunal based on an appearance of bias.